icub-tech-iit/outside-collaborators/README.md

 You are finally good to go ✨

 ## ⚠ Known limitations/issues
 - We are required to comply with the GitHub API [rate limit rules][6].
+- Outside collaborators with `"write"` permission may create and run workflows that leverage on the PAT to get unintended access to org sensitive information.

 ## 🔳 Outro
 We hope that you will find this workflow helpful!